rewindio/eight_ball/README.md

 A Provider is able to give EightBall the list of Features it needs to answer queries.

 **Supported Providers**
-- [HTTP](lib/eight_ball/providers/http.rb): Connect to a URL and use the given Parser to convert the response into a list of Features.
+- [HTTP](lib/eight_ball/providers/http.rb): Connect to a URL and use the given Marshaller to convert the response into a list of Features.
 - [Static](lib/eight_ball/providers/static.rb): Once initialized with a list of Features, always provides that same list of Features.

 #### RefreshPolicies